pvega62/software/raw-md-files/Installing-and-Applying-a-Theme-to-Google-Chrome.md

 ![The "Use classic" theme option selected in Chrome's Appearance settings on Linux.](https://github.com/user-attachments/assets/29e69296-ba6d-4736-ab16-c44a8f74422a)

 Now you can enjoy surfing the web in the coolest style, _your style._

-## Author's note
-This Standard Operating Procedure (SOP) showcases the ability to write clear, concise documentation for a general audience, ensuring technical steps are straightforward and easy to follow.
-This guide helps general audiences understand and follow the steps for installing and applying a theme to Google Chrome.